 While Spain continues to be at the top of the rankings for foreigners to buy property, Spain’s high taxes and a continued increase in property prices (7% in the last year) may drive consumers to places like Italy with laxer economic policies or Greece with much lower property prices.

-Where is the cheapest place in Spain to buy property?
+Where are the best places in Spain to buy property?

 Rural and small urban areas within high-ranked cities have lower prices, which could be a good compromise if you want to be close to places like Málaga, Marbella, or Madrid without spending a large amount of money.